Alternative fuels

 National and state governments impose taxes on the sale of fuel.
 Every fuel type is taxed differently.
 One aim of higher fuel taxes is to reduce fuel consumption and encourage more efficient transport modes.

-This parameter refers to measures that link taxes on vehicle purchase and ownership to carbon emissions.
+This parameter refers to taxes on vehicle purchase and/or ownership.

 Import fees